thexmanxyz/simple-image-gallery/README.md

 - Loop navigation supported.
 - Keyboard control setting.
 - Auto hide idle timer.
+- Support for different animation and transition effects.
+- Option for animation and transition duration.

 ## Migration
 Migrating from [Simple Image Gallery](https://github.com/joomlaworks/simple-image-gallery) is very simple.
 Either uninstall the plugin or just disable it.
 No necessity to change existing `{gallery}{/gallery}` tags.
 The existing configuration of the original plugin will not be migrated and the thumbnail cache requires to be rebuild.